A unified stochastic approximation framework for learning in games: Acknowledgments

 for some $\Const>0$ and $\texp\in[0,1)$.
 Under this milder condition, we have:

-\begin{proposition} Suppose that $\set$ is locally coherent, fix some confidence level $\conf>0$, and let $\curr = \mirror(\curr[\dstate])$ be the sequence of play generated by \eqref{eq:MRM}.
-If \eqref{eq:sub} and \eqref{eq:dom} hold, there exists an unbounded open set $\dnhd\subseteq\dspace$ of initializations such that
+\begin{proposition} Suppose that $\set$ is locally coherent, fix some confidence level $\conf>0$, and let $\curr = \mirror(\curr[\dstate])$ be the sequence of play generated by \eqref{eq:method}.
+If \eqref{eq:sub} and \eqref{eq:dom} hold, there exists an unbounded open initialization domain $\dnhd\subseteq\dspace$ such that

 \end{proposition}